splunk/splunk-platform-automator/README.md

 * Virtualbox: Virtual host startup does not respond sometimes, if it fails, recreate the host again.
 * Virtualbox has some issues with clock time skew, when not using virtualbox additions.
 I added a workaround with forcing time clock sync every 5 minutes.
 A working internet connection on the Virtualbox host is needed.
 * AWS: Due to security reasons the login page with the admin password information has been disabled and https is enabled with splunk's own self signed certs.
-* AWS: OS images do not have ntp configured by default.
+* AWS: OS images (AMI) do not have ntp configured by default.
 This will be added in Splunkenizer later.

 ## Supported Ansible Versions